 Making a Metal Clay Family Crest Seal Pendant

-Join me, Alison Lee, and metal clay artist extraordinaire JJ Singh, LIVE ONLINE Saturday, December 12th at 1 PM EST, and learn how you can make your own unique Family Crest Pendant from metal clay.
+Join metal clay artist extraordinaire JJ Singh, and learn how you can make your own unique Family Crest Pendant from metal clay.

 In the 17th – 18th centuries, women often wore watches attached to the waistband of their gowns.
 The word FOB came to describe the chains and charms that dangled from them.
 Many FOBs included a personal seal that could also be used to ensure the privacy of your letters to loved ones.
 JJ will show you how to make a Victorian-inspired FOB with your own custom seal.